Photo by AndreyPopov from Getty Images via Canva.com

 3. Consider a lower priced rental home or apartment.

 A zero or bad credit rating could support a smaller rent payment.
-Think of this move as a temporary one one until your credit improves.
-The smaller rent payment may also lead to a healthier overall budget and a beefed up savings account to apply to future rentals, or to possibly buy a home in the future.
+Think of this move as a temporary one until your credit improves.
+The smaller rent payment may also lead to a healthier overall budget and a beefed-up savings account to apply to future rentals or to buy a home in the future.

 Is It Cheaper to Rent on Base or Off Base?

-If only there was a clear cut and dry answer to this question for everyone!
-The answer is truly personalized to the size of your family and your priorities for a comfortable lifestyle.
+If only there were one clear-cut answer to this question for everyone!
+The answer is truly personalized to your family's size and priorities for a comfortable lifestyle.

-As it is the industry standard, the private company who operates the on base housing is going to take the servicemember’s BAH, whatever that amount is, and whether or not an improved house (bigger, better) is available to you at promotion time.
+As it is the industry standard, the private company that operates the on-base housing takes the service member’s BAH, whatever that amount is, and whether or not an improved house (bigger, better) is available to you at promotion time.

-There are exceptions to this rule, here and there, according to the needs of the housing company, across military bases.
-Less than desirable homes are not always, but sometimes, offered to families for a reduced rate.
-This tends to be true around bases with plans for housing renovations or with a student population that is only assigned to the base for months instead of years.
-For reduced rent, you should expect housing options that are smaller, and with less amenities.
+There are exceptions to this rule according to the needs of the housing company across military bases.
+Less-than-desirable homes are not always, but sometimes, offered to families for a reduced rate.
+This tends to be true around bases with plans for housing renovations or with a student population only assigned to the base for months instead of years.
+For reduced rent, you should expect smaller housing options with fewer amenities.

 The location of your duty station plays a big part in calculating affordability.
 A high cost of living is not unusual in several of the military’s most densely populated areas.
-You can probably guess that NAB Coronado, Alexandria, VA, in the National Capital Region, and bases located in Hawaii are going to strain a budget far more than bases located in areas without a major metropolitan or expensive real estate, regardless of a military presence.
-In these situations, living on base tends to be less expensive, but has its own host of challenges including wait lists and health and safety issues.
+You can probably guess that NAB Coronado, Alexandria, VA, in the National Capital Region, and Hawaii military bases will strain a budget far more than bases in areas without a major metropolitan or expensive real estate, regardless of a military presence.
+In these situations, living on base tends to be less costly but can have its own set of issues, including waitlist times.

-Certainly there are many more affordable areas where military members are stationed.
-Both the Carolinas and Texas are known for their reasonable costs of living and often appear on “Best of” lists that are geared toward military members.
-The likelihood of getting more house for your rent money off base increases in lower cost of living areas.
+Certainly, there are many more affordable areas where military members are stationed.
+The Carolinas and Texas are known for their reasonable living costs and often appear on “Best of” lists geared toward military members.
+The likelihood of getting more house for your rent money off base increases in lower cost-of-living areas.

-You’ll have to review your budget in totality and reach out to military families already living on or near the base you’re considering.
-They can inform you of costs to be aware of that you don’t have on your radar.
+You’ll have to review your total budget and reach out to military families already living on or near the base you’re considering who can inform you of costs to be aware of that you don’t have on your radar.
 These are a few examples of how a location impacts a rental budget.

 - Utilities: California has notoriously high gasoline and water bill payments.

-- Transportation: Washington, D.C., parking and Metro access is expensive.
+- Transportation: Washington, DC, parking and Metro access are expensive.

 - Education: Some schools are on base, some are off, and there are mixed opinions on DODEA vs. local school systems.
 This may lead to the need for the extra expense of private education.